Written by: Christopher Plein, Ph.D. West Virginia University and MLFN Caregiving Team

 “Joint Base Langley-Eustis (JBLE-Langley AFB), Virginia, has experienced 14 inches in sea level rise since 1930 due to localized land subsidence and sea level rise.
 Flooding at JBLE-Langley, with a mean sea level elevation of three feet, has become more frequent and severe” (DoD 2010, p.
 5).

-The DoD report’s findings reinforce previous research on climate threats to military installations.
-In 2016, the Union of Concerned Scientists (UCS) published a report entitled, The U.S. Military on the Front Lines of Rising Seas, which found that “the military is at risk of losing land where vital infrastructure, training and testing grounds, and housing for thousands of its personnel currently exist” (page 1).
+The findings of the DoD report reinforce previous research on climate threats to military installations.
+The Union of Concerned Scientists published a 2016 report, The U.S. Military on the Front Lines of Rising Seas, which found that “the military is at risk of losing land where vital infrastructure, training and testing grounds, and housing for thousands of its personnel currently exist”.

 Many of us are familiar with the threats and damage that recent major weather events have posed to military installations.
 As reported by Stars and Stripes, Hurricane Florence, which dumped unprecedented amounts of rain on the Carolinas, forced evacuation and contingency planning for major installations in the region.
 And as reported in the Washington Post and elsewhere, Hurricane Michael visited devastating damage on Tyndall Air Force Base in the Florida Panhandle.
 While these disasters highlight vulnerability in the face of severe disaster, the DoD and UCS reports remind us of the long-term climate change threats that are before us.

-The DoD report forecasts conditions 20 years from now, while the UCS report forecasts out to the end of the century.
+The DoD report forecasts conditions 20 years from now while the UCS report forecasts out to the end of the century.
 Both remind us that sea-level changes will bring more flooding from storm surges and tidal changes.
-The DoD report has broader purpose as well, highlighting, for example, the threats presented by long-term drought and rising temperatures.
+The DoD report has broader purpose as well, highlighting the threats presented by long-term drought and rising temperatures.
 Both can have an impact on force readiness by taxing personnel, equipment, and facilities.

-Disruptions caused by climate change will force us to reconsider how we work together to ensure that military families and their communities can weather the storms and changing tides of the future.
+Disruptions caused by climate change may force us to reconsider how we work together to ensure that military families and their communities can weather the storms and changing tides of the future.